 You should notify your department administrator as to your last day of work so that arrangements can be made for prompt disability payment.
 You will be provided with the forms required to apply for STD, though the third-party disability case management provider, from Wellness Resources.

-The short term disability provider will provide you with the forms required to apply for LTD benefits.
+The short-term disability provider will provide you with the forms required to apply for LTD benefits.
 Claims must be submitted to the insurance company within three months after the end of the qualifying period.
 You will be required to submit medical proof of your disability.

 There is a time limit for appealing the insurer’s decision to decline or terminate an LTD claim.
-An appeal must be made within 3 months of such a decision and must be accompanied by new, objective medical evidence.
+An appeal must be made within three months of such a decision and must be accompanied by new, objective medical evidence.

 This description is intended as a summary of the Disability plans sponsored by the University.
 In the event of any discrepancy, benefits will be paid according to the terms of the official plan documents and applicable legislation.
 The Long Term Disability Plan is underwritten by Sun Life, Policy No. 11221.